Yu-Jun-Zhao/cs134_space_lander/README.md

 A 3d simulation game.
 The goal of this application is to simulate the motion of the lunar lander.

 ## Concepts
-Basic Physics Engine: Uses kinematic physics
+Basic Physics Engine: Uses kinematic physics.

-Octree for collision detection and mouse-ray detection Particle System for simulating the thruster flame
+Octree for collision detection and mouse-ray detection.

+Particle System for simulating the thruster flame.

 ## Controls
 Two different ways to control the spacecraft: